andrewooi924/java-roguelike-game/design-docs/REQ2_DesignRationale.md

 The Player is given a status called CAN_JUMP that is used by the Tree and Wall classes allow actors to jump onto them depending on whether the actors have the CAN_JUMP status.

+### Changes from Assignment 1 to Assignment 2
+None.

+### Changes from Assignment 2 to Assignment 3
+None.